Summer Textile Exploration Program

 What factors does the Wilson College of Textiles consider for admission into STEP?

 We are looking for students who are on-track (should they continue their current level of academic achievement) to be strong candidates for admission to NC State the following year.
-We look at grades, course selection, extra-curricular activities, leadership roles, unique life experiences, writing abilities, and like to see that the application answers are well thought out and thorough.
-Please note that a STEP admission decision is not a direct indicator of a future NC State admission decision.
+We look at grades, course selection, extra-curricular activities, leadership roles, unique life experiences and writing abilities.
+We are also looking for thorough and thoughtful application answers.

 What types of transcripts do you accept?

 We accept homeschool, narrative transcripts and other transcripts with nontraditional means of course evaluation.
 We do ask that your transcript is comprehensive, including your classes and evaluations (grades) through the current enrollment term.
 Your transcript should also confirm your standing as a high school junior (rising senior).
-We do not accept screenshots from PowerSchool or the equivalent.
-We also do not accept progress reports.